zoe-walker/Visualizations/README.md

 # Visualizations
 Templates, examples and documentation enabling you to bring 3rd party visualizations into your MooD Repository.

-See the [wiki](https://github.com/CACIMooD/Visualizations/wiki) for more articles and guides.
+See the [MooD Supportal](https://supportportal.moodinternational.com/hc/en-us/sections/360004957339-Custom-Visualizations) for more articles and guides.

 #### The easiest way to get started is to clone this repository and then modify the various examples / templates inside Visual Studio Code.